pin3da/Programming-contest/doc/README.md

 ### Useful links for reference

 Here are some useful links for references.
-Put your references here as well, every new source that you could share is welcome.
+Put your references here, every new source that you could share is welcome.

 #### Link - cut trees